Romance, summer without sun and apology cards

 Chancellor Clemens von Metternich's (1773 - 1859) police state kept these social movements under control for a long time.
 Liberal ideas, newspapers, pamphlets, writings, books and associations were under the general suspicion of the authorities.
 Magazines and journals had to adapt or be distributed underground in order not to fall victim to censorship.

 Writers such as Hermann von Gilm (1812 - 1864) and Johann Senn (1792 - 1857), both of whom are commemorated by streets in Innsbruck today, anonymously disseminated politically motivated literature and writings in Tyrol.
-The mix of Greater German nationalist ideas and Tyrolean patriotism presented with the pathos of Romanticism seems rather strange, harmless and pathetic today, but was neither comfortable nor acceptable to the Metternich state apparatus.
+The mix of Greater German nationalist ideas and Tyrolean patriotism presented with the pathos of Romanticism seems rather strange, harmless and pathetic today, but was neither comfortable nor acceptable to the Metternich state apparatus, even if it was only recognised by a tiny elite.
 All kinds of associations such as die Innsbrucker Liedertafel and student fraternities, even the members of the Ferdinandeum were strictly monitored.
 Despite their demonstrative loyalty to the emperor, the Schützen were also on the list of institutions to be monitored.
 They were considered too rebellious, not only towards foreign powers, but also towards the Viennese central government.
 The labour force was also targeted by Metternich's secret police.
 St Nicholas and Hötting in particular were regarded as "rote Pflaster" known.

+Not only politics was affected by the Enlightenment.
+The trend in social welfare was also moving away from the church and towards the state.
 In the 19th century, caring for the poor was a task for the municipalities, usually with the support of wealthy citizens who, as Christian patrons in the spirit of charity, complemented the aristocracy and the church in this role.
-As the need became greater and the city coffers emptier, an innovation was introduced in Innsbruck that was to last for over 100 years: The New Year's apology card.
+In Innsbruck, a begging ordinance came into force that imposed a marriage ban on people without property.
+Almost 1000 citizens were categorised as alms recipients and beggars.
+As the need grew and the city coffers became emptier, an innovation was introduced in Innsbruck that would last for over 100 years: The New Year's pardon card.

 Even back then, it was customary to visit your relatives on the first day of the year to give each other a Happy New Year to make a wish.
 It was also customary for needy families and beggars to knock on the doors of wealthy citizens to ask for alms at New Year.
 The introduction of the New Year's relief card killed several birds with one stone.
 The buyers of the card were able to institutionalise and support their poorer members in a regulated way, similar to the way street newspapers are bought today.
 Twenty is possible.
 At the same time, the New Year's apology card served as a way of avoiding the unpopular obligatory visits to relatives.
 Those who hung the card on their front door also signalled to those in need that no further requests for alms were necessary, as they had already paid their contribution.
 Last but not least, the noble donors were also favourably mentioned in the media so that everyone could see how much they cared for their less fortunate fellow human beings in the name of charity.